jirihnidek/rhsm-dbus-examples/README.md

-# rhsm-dbus-examples
+# Examples of RHSM D-Bus API

-Example of bash scripts using RHSM D-Bus API
+This project contains bash scripts used for testing RHSM D-Bus API